bracke/Ada2Str/README.md

 for Ada specifications.
 It is supplied with a desktop frontend, but is also useable on its own.

-NOTE: This is an app for RISC OS.
+NOTE: This is an app for RISC OS and will not run on other platforms.

 # Acknowledgments